francescocast89/Pagerank/README.md

 We have also to pay attenttion to dangling nodes: nodes in the graph with no outgoing edges.
 If werun the simplified PageRank algorithm on a graph with this nodes the total PageRank mass will be not conserved.
 So we have to redistribute the
 "lost" mass on dangling nodes across all the nodes in the graph.
-###Input Files
+### Input Files
- i’ve decided to considering a smaller one as the Wikipedia Graph.
+I’ve decided to considering a smaller one as the Wikipedia Graph.
 Wikimedia Foundation releases data dumps of Wikipedia and all Wikimedia Foundation projects on a regular basis.
 Is possible to download the latest dumps (for the last year) here.
 I have used two sql files, wikidatawiki-latest-page.sql.gz and wikidatawiki-latest-pagelinks.sql.gz.
 The latter contains page-to-page link lists the former, instead contains info about each page.